arthur-stace/tape/README.md

 #### TODO

-set FS descriptions in yaml
+- [ ] set FS descriptions in yaml
+- [ ] eventually this project is for maintaining a record of all work